Darkkness/hack-bundle-tampermonkey/README.md

-# this is hackbundle tampermonkey script
+# this is repo of tampermonkey scripts for hacking games